PlqnK/docker-home-services-host/README.md

 You then need to:

 - Adapt the NFS mount points in `docker-host-mount-points.txt` with what you have on your file server.
-- Get an API token from your DNS provider and add it to the `.env` file.
 - Get a Plex claim token here <https://www.plex.tv/claim/> and replace the `PLEX_CLAIM` variable in the `.env` file with it.
 - Update every reference to `example.com` in the files with your personal domain name, every reference to `myserver` with either the hostname of your server or the IP address where needed.
 Change `USER` in `docker-host-setup.conf` to the name of the user created during the installation of Ubuntu/Fedora.
 - Fill in passwords for `TRANSMISSION_RPC_PASSWORD`, `MYSQL_ROOT_PASSWORD` and `MYSQL_PASSWORD` in `.env` as well as rsync in `docker-host-rsyncd.secrets`.